-- (a) to the worker who has appeared before a disciplinary hearing; and - (b) to the person assisting the worker in the disciplinary hearing.

-(12) (a) The disciplinary hearing initiated against a worker under this section shall be completed within 30 days of the date of the first oral hearing save and except, and subject to paragraph (b), where owing to the illness or death of any of the parties or witnesses, or the reconstitution of the disciplinary panel or change in the legal or other representatives of the parties, such hearing cannot be completed during that delay.

-(b) The parties may agree to extend the delay referred to in paragraph (a).
+- (10) An employer shall, within 7 days of the receipt of a written request, give a copy of the minutes of proceedings of the disciplinary hearing - (a) to the worker who has appeared before a disciplinary hearing; and - (b) to the person assisting the worker in the disciplinary hearing. - (11) (a) The disciplinary hearing initiated against a worker under this section shall be completed within 30 days of the date of the first oral hearing save and except, and subject to paragraph (b), where owing to the illness or death of any of the parties or witnesses, or the reconstitution of the disciplinary panel or change in the legal or other representatives of the parties, such hearing cannot be completed during that delay. - (b) The parties may agree to extend the delay referred to in paragraph (a).

-63. Notification of charge
+65. Notification of charge

-(1) A notification of a charge, a notice to answer a charge and a notification of a termination of agreement shall be issued by -

-- (a) causing the notification or notice to be handed over to the worker in person; or - (b) sending the notification or notice by registered post to the usual or last known place of residence of the worker. - (2) Where a worker - (a) refuses to accept delivery of the notification or notice; or - (b) fails to take delivery of the notification or notice after being notified that it awaits him at a specified post office, the notification or notice shall be deemed to have been duly served on the worker on the day he refuses to accept delivery thereof or is notified that it awaits him at the specified post office.
+- (1) A notification of a charge, a notice to answer a charge and a notification of a termination of agreement shall be issued by - (a) causing the notification or notice to be handed over to the worker in person; or - (b) sending the notification or notice by registered post to the usual or last known place of residence of the worker. - (2) Where a worker - - (a) refuses to accept delivery of the notification or notice; or - (b) fails to take delivery of the notification or notice after being notified that it awaits him at a specified post office, the notification or notice shall be deemed to have been duly served on the worker on the day he refuses to accept delivery thereof or is notified that it awaits him at the specified post office.

-64. Suspension
+66. Suspension